sni-ss/sniss.net/README.md

-welcome to an early version of sniss.net, a site that is almost pointless other than i want to make something silly
+# welcome to sniss.net

-thanks for checking it out
+this is an early version of my website please enjoy thx <3